-Some meteorites that enter the Earth's atmosphere are quite large.
-A meteorite that reaches the Earth's surface without burning up is known as a meteor.
+Some meteors that enter the Earth's atmosphere are quite large.
+A meteor that reaches the Earth's surface without burning up is known as a meteorite.

 Facts About Meteorites